 However, our empirical results from difference-in-differences models show that GASB 77 had no effect on tax incentive spending in affected municipalities, and we found no evidence of any other changes in economic development policy making.
-We posit three reasons for the lack impact of GASB 77.
+We investigate three reasons for the policy change's lack of impact.

 First, there are concerns that municipalities aren't complying with this rule.
-Our own analysis of thousands of annual comprehensive financial reports finds that compliance with GASB 77 is far from universal, with a minimum of \sim 22% of municipalities failing to publicly report their tax incentive spending.
+Our own analysis of thousands of annual comprehensive financial reports finds that compliance with GASB 77 is far from universal, with a minimum of ~25% of municipalities failing to publicly report their tax incentive spending.
 This lack of compliance is in line with the existing work on the subject.
 Propheter (2021) finds systematic lack of compliance with GASB 77 in Colorado, and descriptive data by NGO Good Jobs first documents systematic noncompliance at city, county and school district with abatements.
-If the policy did not sufficiently increase cost transparency, this could explain its failure to change tax incentive spending.
+While this noncompliance is concerning, our analysis finds no difference in incentive spending between compliant and noncompliant municipalities; thus, we conclude that noncompliance alone cannot explain GASB 77's noneffect.